anza-xyz/solana-pay/core/README.md

 console.log('message: ', message);

 /**
-* Create the transaction with the paramaters decoded from the URL */ const tx = await createTransaction(connection, CUSTOMER_WALLET.publicKey, recipient, amount as BigNumber, {
+* Create the transaction with the parameters decoded from the URL */ const tx = await createTransaction(connection, CUSTOMER_WALLET.publicKey, recipient, amount as BigNumber, {
 reference,